Adult Challenge GP

 - There will be two qualifying rounds consisting of 14 laps each.
 Your single fastest lap time from both qualifiers will be used to determine your position at the start of the final race.

-- The final race will consist of a 16-lap race for position and will begin as a rolling start.
+- The final race will consist of a 16-lap race for position (14 laps in Carlsbad) and will begin as a rolling start.

 - There will only be ONE rolling start!
 No restarts are allowed.